 In NC we use 6m successfully but the links aren't much longer than you'd get with 2m.

-It is possible to have two links from a house on 2m if you separate the frequencies by 3mhz, and separate the antennas, or use PASS-CAN cavity filters.
+It is possible to have two links from a house on 2m if you separate the frequencies by three megahertz, and separate the antennas, or use PASS-CAN cavity filters.

 Indoor Antennas and Antennas on buildings

 Antennas on 50 and 144mhz will work best when they are 20 feet or more from a house.